Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#1Part2.md

     * You’ll have to `shrink` one of the existing partitions leaving at least 30 GiBs of unallocated space after it.

   * ###### If you have `less than 3 Primary Partitions` and `1 Extended Partition`
-    * You'll have to `shrink` one of the existing `Logical Partitions` inside the `Extended Partiton` preferably the last one leaviing at least 30 GiBs of unallocated space after it.
+    * You'll have to `shrink` one of the existing `Logical Partitions` inside the `Extended Partiton` preferably the last one leaving at least 30 GiBs of unallocated space after it.

 * ##### If you are using `UEFI` then your disk drive is using the `GPT` Partition table which means you can create multiple `Primary Partitons`.